peppergv4/hackathon-resources/gh-actions.md

     git config --global user.name "<Your name>"
     ```

     Once the email and name have been set, you can go ahead and commit and push.
+You will be promted for a username and password.
+Give your (lowercase) username and, for the password, use the same key that you used earlier to login to `ghcr.io` and that was saved aside (alternatively you can generate a new key or use SSH tokens to login as well).

     ```
     git add .